benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Data Structures
 =============================
 PyTorch Geometric Temporal is designed to provide easy to use data iterators which are parametrized with spatiotemporal data.
-These iterators can serve snapshots which are formed bu a single graph or multiple graphs which are batched together with the block diagonal batching trick.
+These iterators can serve snapshots which are formed by a single graph or multiple graphs which are batched together with the block diagonal batching trick.

 Temporal Signal Iterators
 --------------------------

-PyTorch Geometric Tenporal offers data iterators for spatio-temporal datasets which contain the temporal snapshots.
+PyTorch Geometric Temporal offers data iterators for spatio-temporal datasets which contain the temporal snapshots.
 There are three types of data iterators:

 - ``StaticGraphTemporalSignal`` - Is designed for **temporal signals** defined on a **static** graph.
 - ``DynamicGraphTemporalSignal`` - Is designed for **temporal signals** defined on a **dynamic** graph.
 - ``DynamicGraphStaticSignal`` - Is designed for **static signals** defined on a **dynamic** graph.

 Temporal Data Snapshots
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

 A temporal data snapshot is a PyTorch Geometric ``Data`` object.
 Please take a look at this `readme <https://pytorch-geometric.readthedocs.io/en/latest/notes/introduction.html#data-handling-of-graphs>`_ for the details.
 The returned temporal snapshot has the following attributes: